sanand0/webfeatures/README.md

 From a blank repository, I used Cursor to generate the code using this sequence of prompts, with minimal editing.

+This is **exploratory AI coding**.
+I don't know what I want until I see it.
+So I build it, see it, then change it.
+(This complements vibe coding well.)

 ```
 Write a beautiful single page Bootstrap web app that communicates a data story in long form.